https://www.marshall.edu/honors

 Incoming First-Year Students

-Incoming first-year students who have been accepted to Marshall University have two pathways to admission in the Honors College.
+Incoming first-year students who have been accepted to Marshall University have two pathways to admission to the Honors College.

 Admission by Invitation

-Incoming first-year students who have been accepted to Marshall University and have a composite ACT score at least 26 (1230 SAT composite or higher) and a high school GPA of at least 3.5 are invited to join the Honors College.
+Incoming first-year students who have been admitted to Marshall University and have a composite ACT score of at least 26 (composite 1230 SAT or higher) and a high school GPA of 3.5 or greater are invited in their myMU accounts to join the Honors College.
 There is no separate application for admission to the college via this pathway to admission.
-The stated test scores and GPA must be achieved and reported to the university before the college’s stated deadline, typically May 1.
+The stated test scores and GPA must be reported to the university before the deadline, typically May 1.

 Admission by Holistic Review

-Students admitted to Marshall who do not meet the minimum test score that would lead an automatic invitation to be admitted to the Honors College but do have at least a 3.5 high school GPA may still apply for admission to the Honors College.
-Students may request and be provided with a separate application for admission to the Honors College.
-Requests for admission in the Fall semester will be reviewed on a rolling basis through April 15 each year.
+Students admitted to Marshall who do not have at least the minimum test score that would lead to an automatic invitation from the Honors College but do have a 3.5 or greater high school GPA may apply for admission to the Honors College.
+Students seeking holistic review complete a separate application to the Honors College available on the college’s website under Admissions.
+Applications for Holistic Review for admission in the Fall semester will be reviewed on a rolling basis through April 15 each year.

-All requests for admission (Admission by Invitation pathway) or applications for admission (Admission by Holistic Review pathway) must be made before the end of the 7th week of the semester.
+All requests for admission (Admission by Invitation pathway) or applications for admission (Admission by Holistic Review pathway) must be made before the end of the 7th week of the semester before the earliest registration period..

 Fall Semester